-While flipping through my book of symbols looking at insects for my journal cover with all the bugs I came across the page of the goat, and out of the blue the title of a French kid's story popped in my mind.
-"The goat of Mr Seguin".
+While flipping through my book of symbols looking at insects for my journal cover with all the bugs (which you can now buy, in a fresh new look) I came across the page of the goat, and out of the blue the title of a French kid’s story popped in my mind.
+“The goat of Mr Seguin”.
 I completely forgot what the story was about, so I googled it.
-Here's an english version.
-In a nutshell it's about a goat that wants to escape Mr Seguin's little patch of grass to go to the mountain and eventually she does, but there is she meets a wolf and dies after fighting him all night.
-It's meant to warn us of the dangers of freedom.
+Here’s an english version.
+In a nutshell it’s about a goat that wants to escape Mr Seguin’s little patch of grass to go to the mountain and eventually she does, but there is she meets a wolf and dies after fighting him all night.
+It’s meant to warn us of the dangers of freedom.

 After reading the story, I thought about it a couple seconds, then it hit me: that goat is me!
 Since I was a kid I have had this desire to be free.
 And I can’t quite describe what is that freedom I am after.
 Because I have escaped practically every patch of grass (I even quit my comfortable job) but that darn feeling is still with me.
 I felt I really needed to explore this further and try my hand at a new fable.